oscarescuderoarnanz/dtwParallel/README.md

    dtwParallel -x 2 4 6 8 1 0 0 -y 1 0 0 1 5 6 1 0 -d "square_euclidean_distance"
    ```
    ```
-   [out]: 15
+   [out]: 15.0
    ```

    **Remarks:**
    The calculation of the DTW distance from the command line is limited to simple examples that allow a quick understanding due to the complexity of the terminal handling:
    - Univariate time series.
-   - Dependent DTW and two DTW variants: the Itakura parallelogram and the Sakoe-Chiba band.
+   - We can set the following restrictions to the calculation of dependent (d) or independent DTW:  Itakura parallelogram and Sakoe-Chiba band.
-   - Include a straightforward and optimal way to calculate norm 1 and norm 2.
+   - Include a straightforward and optimal way to calculate norm 1, norm 2 and square euclidean distance.
    - To visualize the cost matrix, routing and the alignment between a pair of series, it will be necessary to use an integrated development environment.

 ### 2) Calculation of the DTW distance with input from a file, haciendo uso de terminal.